Islam

 Origin of Islam

-The origin of Islam can be traced back to 7th century in Saudi Arabia.
-The prophet Muhammad (570-632 A.D.) introduced Islam in 610 A.D.
-The Qur’an, is the holy book of Muslims and is the words of God.
-A Muslim, means “one who submits (to God)”.
-Muslims regard their religion as the completed and universal version of a monotheistic faith revealed at many times and places before, including, notably, to the prophets Abraham, Moses and Jesus.
+The origin of Islam can be traced back to the 7th century in Saudi Arabia.
+Muhammad of Mecca (570-632 A.D.) introduced Islam in 610 A.D and has been regarded as the prophet.
+The Qur’an is the holy book of Muslims.
+A Muslim means “one who submits (to God)”.
+Muslims regard their religion as the completed and universal version of a monotheistic faith revealed at many times and places before.

 The Five Pillars